bspfsystems/BungeeIPC/README.md

 BungeeIPC somewhat follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 This is not the definitive coding style of the project.
 Generally, it is best to try to copy the style of coding found in the class that you are editing.

 BungeeIPC contains a few modules:
-- **API** - The public API used by other downstream plugins to access the functionality in the plugin.
+- **Common API** - The public common API used by other downstream plugins to access the functionality in the plugin.
 Except for a few cases, there are no implementations within the API itself, and the Bukkit and BungeeCord plugins provide the API.
+- **Client API** - The public client-side API used by other downstream plugins to access client-specific functionality in the plugin.
+The client API depends on the core API.
+- **Server API** - The public server-side API used by other downstream plugins to access server-specific functionality in the plugin.
+The server API depends on the core API.
-- **Bukkit** - The Bukkit implementation of the API, which can be run by the Bukkit server and provides the IPC functionality of the API.
+- **Bukkit** - The Bukkit implementation of the API, which can be run by the Bukkit server and provides the IPC functionality of the client API.
-- **BungeeCord** - The BungeeCord implementation of the API, which can be run by the BungeeCord proxy and provides the IPC functionality of the API.
+- **BungeeCord** - The BungeeCord implementation of the API, which can be run by the BungeeCord proxy and provides the IPC functionality of the server API.

 ## Support / Issues